Grizzelbee/ioBroker.dysonairpurifier/readme.md

 ### Prerequisites

 * This adapter needs Node.js >= version 10
+* At least js-Controller 3.0.0 is required
+* At least Admin 4.0.9 is required
 * To get this adapter running you'll need a Dyson account.
 * Make sure to add your fan to your account.
 Either via App or online.